 What Refrigerant Will Take the Place of R-410A?

-In preparation of the discontinuation, some manufacturers have started using R-32 in new air conditioners.
-This refrigerant is classified low for global warming potential—about one-third less than R-410A.
+In preparation for the discontinuation, some manufacturers have started using R-32 in new air conditioners.
+This refrigerant is classified as low for global warming potential—about one-third less than R-410A.
 And it also decreases energy consumption by about 10%, according to the Intergovernmental Panel on Climate Change’s Fourth Assessment Report.
 That’s savings that could be passed on to you through your electrical expenses.

 Air Houston Mechanical LLC Can Provide Support with All Your Air Conditioning Needs

-In summary, the changes to air conditioner refrigerant probably won’t concern you greatly until you need repairs.
-But as we mentioned beforehand, refrigerant repairs can be more expensive since there are the limited amounts available.
+In summary, the changes to the air conditioner refrigerant probably won’t concern you greatly until you need repairs.
+But as we mentioned beforehand, refrigerant repairs can be more expensive since there are limited amounts available.